Hypergeometric Distribution Formula (Table of Contents)

 Relevance and Uses of Hypergeometric Distribution Formula

-Hypergeometric distribution has many uses in statistics and in practical life.
-The most common use of the hypergeometric distribution, which we have seen above in the examples, is calculating the probability of samples when drawn from a set without replacement.
+Hypergeometric distribution has many uses in statistics and practical life.
+The most common use of the hypergeometric distribution, which we have seen above in the examples, is calculating the probability of samples drawn from a set without replacement.
 In real life, the best example is the lottery.
-So in a lottery, once the number is out, it cannot go back and can be replaced, so hypergeometric distribution is perfect for this type of situations.
+So in a lottery, once the number is out, it cannot go back and can be replaced, so hypergeometric distribution is perfect for this type of situation.

 Recommended Articles

 This is a guide to Hypergeometric Distribution Formula.
 Here we discuss How to Calculate Hypergeometric Distribution along with practical examples.
-We also provide a downloadable excel template.
+We also provide a downloadable Excel template.
 You may also look at the following articles to learn more –